Music Curriculum Intent

 At St Michael’s, we offer an inspiring and exploratory-based music curriculum, which is accomplished in three ways:

-- Firstly, we use a Music Scheme to develop children’s understanding of how music is created, produced and communicated through the inter-related dimension of music.
+- Firstly, we use Music Express to develop children’s understanding of how music is created, produced and communicated through the inter-related dimension of music.
 Amongst others, this includes knowledge of pitch, duration, pulse, rhythm, tempo, timbre and structure.
 We teach children to perform music by exploring, composing and improvising through the use of instruments and voice.
 Children will perform to an audience, either individually or in a group, and critically reflect on their own performance and recognise their talents and skills.

 - We augment this by developing an appreciation of music history and culture, genres and style to reflect our diverse community.
 We ask children to listen to music and develop their own preferences and opinions by engaging with great composers and musicians.